-Notice Is Hereby Given that the Annual Meeting of Stockholders of Gladstone Capital Corporation, a Maryland corporation, will be held on Thursday, February 18, 2010 at 11:00 a.m. local time at the Hilton McLean Tyson's Corner at 7920 Jones Branch Drive, McLean, Virginia 22102 for the following purposes:
+Notice Is Hereby Given that the 2011 Annual Meeting of Stockholders of Gladstone Capital Corporation, a Maryland corporation, will be held on Thursday, February 17, 2011 at 11:00 a.m. local time at the Hilton McLean Tyson's Corner at 7920 Jones Branch Drive, McLean, Virginia 22102 for the following purposes:

-- (1) To elect three directors to hold office until the 2013 Annual Meeting of Stockholders. - (2) To approve a proposal to authorize us to issue and sell shares of our common stock at a price below our then current net asset value per share. - (3) To ratify the Audit Committee of our Board of Directors' selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending September 30, 2010. - (4) To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- (1) To elect three directors to hold office until the 2014 Annual Meeting of Stockholders. - (2) To approve a proposal to authorize us, with the approval of our Board of Directors, to issue and sell shares of our common stock (during the next 12 months) at a price below its then current net asset value per share subject to certain limitations set forth herein (including, without limitation, that the cumulative number of shares issued and sold pursuant to such authority does not exceed 25% of our then outstanding common stock immediately prior to each such sale). - (3) To ratify the selection by the Audit Committee of our Board of Directors of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending September 30, 2011. - (4) To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.